GalacticWafer/AutoHotkey-Scripts/SplitScreenGui/README.md

 ## How do I use it?

 ### Make sure you have the latest stable version of AutoHotkey installed, then run the program.
-Pressing `Control` + `Alt` + `Tab` will bring summon the gui toward the bottom of your main screen, from which you can select the desire window arrangement.
+Pressing `Control` + `Alt` + `Tab` will summon the gui toward the bottom of your main screen, from which you can select the desired window arrangement.
 Click on each window that you want to be a part of that arrangement, and the script will move them for you.
 You can cancel the operation any time with the `Escape` key.